 The focus indicator should make the elements look different from the rest of the elements.
 Aim to make them stand out from the rest of the content to guide users easily.
 Here’s a sample image with a focus indicator styled differently from the rest of the elements.

 There is a growing debate on accessibility and inclusivity and how not implementing them in your products is discrimination.
-As a result, it is now an open book that accessibility matters.
+As a result, it is now an open book and accessibility matters.

 This gives designers a huge responsibility to ensure their products and tech are usable to all people.
 With the above steps, you should make your product accessible to all users and improve the user experience and your bottom line.

-Authors bio: Adela Belin is a content marketer and blogger at Writers Per Hour.
-She is passionate about sharing stories with the hope of making a difference in people’s lives and contribute to their personal and professional growth.
+Adela Belin is a content marketer and blogger at Writers Per Hour.
+She is passionate about sharing stories with the hope of making a difference in people’s lives and contributing to their personal and professional growth.

 This website uses cookies.